Blind Myself: History

 In 2006, their fourth record, Ancient Scream Therapy, was released through Hammer Records in dualdisc format on 4 December.
 Track "Lost in Time" features the vocalist of Ignite (Zoli Teglas).

-A Eastern European tour in the Balkane and some shows in Western Europe including Dirty8 Festival in France with Hed PE followed.
+An Eastern European tour in the Balkane and some shows in Western Europe including Dirty8 Festival in France with Hed PE followed.

 Ancient Scream Therapy made it to the first place on the album chart of Hungary's Hammer magazine.

 The band made another Sziget Festival appearance with Sick of It All at Hammer Stage.

 A video for Go Get A Life! from Ancient Scream Therapy was made.

 The band participated in Hungarian and international tours (Ukraine, Poland, Estonia, Latvia, and Lithuania).